 Category #2: Work-related conversation starters

-If you’re wondering what to talk about with coworkers you don’t know that well, work-related topics are your best bet.
+If you’re wondering how to start a conversation with colleagues you don’t know well, work-related topics are your best bet.

-- “Did you read any books when you were preparing to give your presentation?”
+“Did you read any books while preparing to give your presentation?”

 Category #3: More career-focused conversation starters